 Drinking a glass of water a half hour before your meals is very good for your health.

-We add the “or less” because it’s not a good idea to drink too much before eating.
-Having two or three glasses, for example, before eating will make it harder to digest your food.
+However, it’s not a good idea to drink too much before eating.
+Having two or three glasses, for example, before eating, will make it harder to digest your food.

 However, to optimize digestion and take care of your health in your daily life, it’s “recommended” to have a glass of water 30 minutes before meals.

 Why it is recommended to drink a glass of water a half hour before eating?

 Everyone knows how their individual body works and what makes you feel good.
 Therefore, you must learn to listen to your body, understand what changes may make it feel better, and what habits it may be best to put aside.

 We suggest that you just find out for yourself how your body reacts if you follow this simple piece of advice if you aren’t already: drink a glass of water or less a half hour before eating.

 We’re sure you won’t regret it.
 You have nothing to lose if you try it for 15 days!